markahrens/mytungsten/src/content/blog/2008/6-months-from-home.md

 Vampire Weekend – Vampire Weekend<br>

-Weezer – Weezer (The Red Album)</p>
+Weezer – Weezer (The Red Album)

-<p>I already have a few albums I am aware of to listen to, listed below, but if there are other ones you think I shouldn’t miss, feel free to add them to the comments.</p>
+I already have a few albums I am aware of to listen to, listed below, but if there are other ones you think I shouldn’t miss, feel free to add them to the comments.

-<p>MGMT – Oracular Spectacular<br>
+MGMT – Oracular Spectacular<br>

 Sigur Ros – Med Sud I Eyrum Vid Spilum Endalaust<br>

-Santogold – Santogold </p>
+Santogold – Santogold